Tom Everett Scott Feared His ‘La La Land’ Character Was Into ‘Kinky Stuff’

 Stone was no less sweet about meeting Tom Everett Scott at the table read.
 The actress revealed to EW that her first reaction after learning what role Scott would play was, “Not bad, not bad!”

-Apart from his iconic role in That Thing You Do!, Tom Everett Scott has appeared in many other projects over the years, including Beauty and the Beast, Sons of Anarchy and Z Nation, according to 2Paragraphs.
+Apart from his iconic role in That Thing You Do!, Tom Everett Scott has appeared in many other projects over the years, including Beauty and the Beast, Sons of Anarchy, and Z Nation, according to 2Paragraphs.

 Just last year, Tom Everett Scott played one of the show’s regulars in Sister Cities.
-La La Land is nominated for 14 Oscars at the upcoming February 26 ceremony, including Best Picture, Best Director, Best Actor and Best Actress.
+La La Land is nominated for 14 Oscars at the upcoming February 26 ceremony, including Best Picture, Best Director, Best Actor, and Best Actress.

 [Featured Image by Ryan Miller/AP Images]